 Three small boutique hotels have been built in downtown Tavares with beautiful views of Lake Dora.

 A new lakeside pavilion built by the City has beautiful lake views and has become a popular wedding venue.

 The City has also created a seaplane marina and base adjacent to the pavilion.

 There is a train station downtown next to Wooten Park.
 Until recently, a tourist train ran from Tavares to Mount Dora.
 The condition of the track became bad, and that route was discontinued.

 These days the train operates on special occasions and sometimes makes a trip to nearby Eustis.
 The train is known as the Royal Palm Railway Experience.
 More information is at 352-742-7200.

-This list of RESTAURANTS that I've tried also includes many in Tavares, Eustis and Mount Dora.
+This list of MOUNT DORA AREA RESTAURANTS that I've personally tried also includes many in Tavares and Eustis.

 Tripadvisor also has many different restaurants in the area.